Old Ebbitt Grill: About the restaurant

-Old Ebbitt Grill has four bars: the Old Bar, which is part of the Main Dining Room and features the mounted game trophies, the Oyster Bar to the right of the entry foyer, Grant's Bar toward the rear of the restaurant adjacent to the Atrium Dining Room, and the Corner Bar up the short steps and to the left of the entry foyer along G Street NW.
+Old Ebbitt Grill has four bars.
+The Old Bar is part of the Main Dining Room and features the mounted game trophies.
+The Oyster Bar is to the right of the entry foyer.
+Grant's Bar is toward the rear of the restaurant, adjacent to the Atrium Dining Room.
+The Corner Bar is up the short steps and to the left of the entry foyer, along G Street NW.

 The etched glass panels separating the Old Bar from the Main Dining Room were created by Charles Shefts.
 Grant's Bar, named for American Civil War General Ulysses S. Grant, features a ceiling mural by Carol Loeb.
 An oil painting by Peter Egeli replicates one of Mathew Brady's famous Civil War photographs of Grant.

 The Main Dining Room contains booth seating and limited table seating.
 The Atrium Dining Room in the rear offers table seating, although fixed, long benches provide some seating.
 The Atrium Dining Room contains a large marble fountain, and is open to the atrium in the center of Metropolitan Square.
 Ebbitt Express is located in the Atrium Dining Room.

 Downstairs from the entry foyer is the Cabinet Room, a dining room available for private events.

 The foyer and Main Dining Room feature paintings by Kamil Kubik, and in the Oyster Bar hang oil paintings by Peter Egeli and watercolors by J. Robert Burnell.
 The large Howard Chandler Christy painting, "Three Bathers", hangs near the rear of the Main Dining Room.
 The Corner Bar is decorated with paintings by Claiborne D. Gregory, Jr., and carved waterfowl decoys by numerous artists.
 Sculptures by John Dreyfuss adorn the Atrium Dining Room.
 Impressionist works by James Harrington hang throughout the restaurant.
 Paintings of game birds by Robin Hill hang in the Cabinet Room.